-- 3 large potatoes , unpeeled, cut into 1 inch chunks
+- 3 large potatoes , unpeeled and cut into 1 inch chunks

-- 5-6 large carrots , unpeeled, cut into 2 inch pieces
+- 5-6 large carrots , unpeeled and cut into 2 inch pieces

-Take beef roast out of refrigerator and bring to room temperature, about 30 minutes, before cooking.
+- Take the beef roast out of refrigerator and bring to room temperature, about 30 minutes, before cooking.

-Preheat oven to 325F degrees.
-Heat oil in a large, heavy dutch oven pot over medium high heat until hot.
+- Preheat oven to 325F/163C degrees.
+Heat oil in a large (5-7 quart), heavy dutch oven pot over medium high heat until hot.
 Place meat in pot and cook, without turning, until bottom is well browned.
 Using tongs, turn meat and brown on all sides.

 Scatter the potatoes and carrots around the meat.
 Sprinkle with salt and pepper.

-Cover the pot with a lid or foil and roast in oven for 30 minutes.
+- Cover the pot with a lid or foil and roast in oven for 30 minutes at 325F/163C degrees.